jeremie5/CJ-PHP-Client/README.md

 Upon instantiation, the class attempts to authenticate with the CJ API to obtain an access token.
 The token is automatically managed and refreshed by the class.

-## Low Level Usage
+## Usage
 Use the `createRequest` method to send requests to the CJ API.
-Specify the endpoint, request method, payload, and optionally a callback function.
+Specify the endpoint, request method, payload, and optionally a queue or a callback function.
 ```php
 <?php
 $response = $CJClient->createRequest('endpoint/path', 'POST', ['param1' => 'value1']);